bsneed/XcodeTemplates/README.md

 Templates Descriptions
 ----------------------

+`SwiftUtilityLib`

+This template uses Swift as the language and builds a static library for both iOS and MacOS, along with unit test targets for each.
+Both product targets use the same files/tests, and output a static lib with the same name regardless of platform.  ie: `mylib.a` and *not* `mylib-ios.a` or `mylib-macos.a`.

 `SwiftUtilityLibiOS`

 This template uses Swift as the language and builds a static library for iOS along with a unit test target.